 - Whether there is a sole beneficiary or multiple beneficiaries

-- Whether all the assets have been identified in the trust and designated to go to specific beneficiaries
+- Whether all the assets in the trust have been identified and are designated to go to specific beneficiaries

-- Whether beneficiaries are designated percentages of the trust (e.g., “Trust assets should be divided 50/50 between my two children.”)
+- Whether beneficiaries are designated specific gifts or percentages of the trust (e.g., “Trust assets should be divided 50/50 between my two children.”)

-- The type of assets held by the trust (e.g., whether assets are real property or money)
+- The types of assets held by the trust (e.g., real property, personal property or money)

 Find out how much the trust is worth.

-It is impossible to distribute percentages of trust assets without first knowing the value of the trust as a whole.
-To determine this, trustees should consult with professionals (e.g., accountants, appraisers, real estate agents) to figure out the approximate value of each asset.
+It is impossible to distribute percentages of trust assets without first knowing the value of the trust as a whole, as well as the value of each of its assets.
+To determine these values, it’s recommended that trustees consult with professionals (e.g., accountants, appraisers, real estate agents).

 Communicate with beneficiaries and ask for their input.